 Go once and you will almost certainly go again

-From a personal perspective, and as someone who until recently had a season ticket at a top Premier League club and still goes to the odd game, attending non-league football in the last 12 months or so has proved a revelation.
-My own local non-league club is West Didsbury & Chorlton FC, who play their football in the North West Counties Premier League – the eighth tier of English football.
+A non-league club local to KUDOS is West Didsbury & Chorlton FC, who play their football in the North West Counties Football League – the ninth tier of English football.
 Just a fiver to get in and free for kids, it is a delightful experience – reconnecting to a world almost forgotten.

 You’re struck by the volunteers who sustain these clubs solely because of their the love of the game and the club.
 It survives – by the skin of its teeth – entirely because of the commitment of its community, and this engenders a genuinely warm and welcoming atmosphere.
-The football is pretty good too, the atmosphere is great – a real good laugh – and once you’ve been once the chances are you’ll go again.
+The football is pretty good too, the atmosphere is great, and once you’ve been once the chances are you’ll go again.

-Last year’s BBC documentary about Salford City highlighted everything that is great about non-league football and the family vibe of these clubs.
+The original BBC documentaries about Salford City – before they ascended to the Football League – highlighted everything that is great about non-league football and the family vibe of these clubs.
 Neville, Giggs and co weren’t the stars of that show – it was the old fella who cut the grass, the women in the burger van, the players and everybody who works their backsides off to keep this wonderful tradition going.
 It is a world away from the Premier League, and that is its USP.

 You can use this match-finder to find your nearest non-league game – have a look and see if your club has any deals and special offers.
 It’s a great way to affordably take the kids to a live game – and in turn provide much-needed support and remind yourself that football is not a reality TV show.